dantrellperson/Predicting-Who-Is-Diabetic/README.md

     1. Review data to get an initial understanding.
         - Do basic statistics.
+        - visualize how many patients are diabetic vs who aren't diabetic
-            - Visualize patients with a postive diabetes test result(1) using original BMI vs Glucose
+        - Visualize patients with a postive diabetes test result(1) and patients with a negative diabetes test result using original BMI vs Glucose
     2. Define Logistic Model
     3. Define Cost Function
     4. Defie Gradient Function